Modern Christians don’t have to defend the validity of the Bible. Historical manuscripts have already done so.

 This importance of this Hebrew manuscript lies in this: before the discoveries at Qumran, the Nash Papyrus was the earliest textual witness to the Hebrew Bible.
 Purchased from an Egyptian dealer in antiquities in 1902 by Dr Walter Llewellyn Nash, it dates to between the 2nd and 1st century BC.
 The manuscript contains the Ten Commandments, parts of the Book of Exodus, and parts of the Book of Deuteronomy.
 The Manuscript is housed at the University of Cambridge.

-It blows my mind that these really old manuscripts were casually discovered in the shops of antiquities dealers — an occurrence that still happens today.
-Treasures are even listed on eBay.
+It’s mind-blowing that these really old manuscripts were casually discovered in the shops of antiquities dealers — an occurrence that still happens today!
+Treasures even get listed on eBay.

 Watch this short, interesting video on the discovery, if you’d like more information.
 Cool fact: The amulets are nearly 400 years older than the Dead Sea Scrolls!